benvanveen/Reddit-Big-Data-Analysis/README.md

 ## Getting Started:

-- **To run the code to gather data**: this project uses live streaming data gathered from reddit
+- **To run the code**: this project uses big data available from google colab.

 ## Details: